Creating a Civic Plaza for the Community of Altoona

-To compensate for the loss of 0.39 acres of wetland and approximately 1,000 linear feet of stream which occurred as part of the project, we developed a restoration plan and mitigation concept.
-The plan involved constructing 0.85 acres of palustrine wetlands on-site, relocating the stream, and constructing 125 linear feet of stream.
+To compensate for the loss of nearly ½-acre of wetland area and approximately 1,000-linear feet of stream as a result of the project, our team also developed a wetland restoration plan and mitigation concept.
+The plan involved constructing 0.85 acres of palustrine wetlands onsite, relocating a portion of the stream, and constructing 125-linear feet of new stream.

-Mitigation monitoring of the site began in 2012 post construction and continued through 2017.
-During monitoring, the site contained minimal invasive species and a variety of native forbs and grasses, demonstrating that the native environment can blend well with today’s urban setting.
+Post-construction, our team began mitigation monitoring efforts of the site and continued for over five years.
+Throughout the course of this monitoring process, the site attracted minimal invasive species and developed a variety of native forbs and grasses, demonstrating that the native environment blended well with the surrounding urban setting.